Marvel Universe (toyline): Single carded figures – Series 3

 The third series of single carded figures debuted in December 2010 and featured character art by Olivier Coipel (Waves 12 and 13), Simone Bianchi (Waves 14 and 15) and Ed McGuinness (Wave 16).
 Unlike series 1 and 2, it did not include file cards.
 The theme is once again S.H.I.E.L.D., but with Steve Rogers now in charge and replacing Norman Osborn on the back of the packaging.
 Series 3 characters also vary depending on what color of S.H.E.I.L.D. emblem they come with.
 Most are gold colored, others have black or come in both colors.
 Images of character on packaging card may also be reversed.

 Wave 12 – December 2010

 World War Hulk, Modular Iron Man and Spider-Man 2099 packed two to a 12-figure case, with one each of Captain Marvel, Doc Samson and Spider-Woman, plus repacks one each of Iron Man, Captain America and Thor from Wave 7.

 Wave 13 – April 2011

 First Appearance Wolverine, Apocalypse and Gladiator packed two to a 12-figure case, with one each of Cable and Cyclops, plus repacks of one each of World War Hulk, Modular Iron Man, Spider-Man 2099 and Spider-Woman from Wave 12.

 Wave 14 – July 2011

 Each figure packed two to a 12-figure case, plus repacks of one each of Apocalypse and Gladiator from Wave 13.

 Wave 15 – September 2011

-Each figure packed two to a 12-figure case, plus repacks of one each of Falcon and Dr. Doom from Wave 14.
+Each figure packed two to a 12-figure case, plus repacks of one each of Falcon and Doctor Doom from Wave 14.